studiawan/pylogabstract/README.md

    `cd pylogabstract`

-3. Make sure you have a `pipenv` installed and the run its shell
+3. Make sure you have a `pipenv` installed and then run its shell

     `pipenv shell`